bacpop/beebop_py/README.md

 To use GPU, ensure the following conditions are met:

 - The host machine has a GPU and the NVIDIA drivers and cuda-toolkit are installed with correct versions.
 [Check the NVIDIA documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux)
-- The necessary libraries for GPU support are installed in your environment.[Check RAPIDS documentation](https://rapids.ai/)
+- The necessary libraries for GPU support are installed in your environment.[RAPIDS](https://rapids.ai/),[numba](https://numba.readthedocs.io/en/stable/user/installing.html), [cupy](https://docs.cupy.dev/en/stable/install.html)
-- Ensure any new databases have *graph.csv.gz* file.
+- Ensure any new PopPUNK databases have *graph.csv.gz* file.
 If not run script in scripts folder: `python gt-to-csv-gz.py` with

   - `--input` the path to the graph .gt file
-  - `--output` the path to the output csv.gz file
+  - `--output` the path to the output csv.gz file.
+This should be the same path as the graph file, but with the .csv.gz extension.
-- In `args.json` set the `gpu_graph` and `gpu_dist` to `True` for both `assign` and `visualise` fields.
-*Note: may need to reinstall and **pp-sketchlib, PopPUNK and mandrake** to ensure CUDA enabled versions are installed*
+**Note:** If you installed **pp-sketchlib, PopPUNK, and mandrake** before installing CUDA, you will need to reinstall them to ensure CUDA-enabled versions are installed.